 - Various aquatic environment awareness

 - Learn rescue techniques

 - Use flotation items such as surfboards, eskys, buckets, ropes and PFDs

 - Use various recreational play equipment

-- Children must be 9yrs to 17yrs of age.
+- Children must be 9 years to 17 years of age.

 - Children and adults must be capable of swimming 50m continuously (adults- if participating in water activities).